National Cemetery Administration

 Various Veterans Service Organizations provide military funeral honors.

-Decorative items removed from graves remain the property of the donor but are under the custodianship of the cemetery.
-If not retrieved by donor, they are then governed by the rules for disposal of federal property.
+Durable items removed from graves will be held for one month.
+These items remain property of the donor but are under custodianship of the cemetery.
+If not claimed within 30 days, they are governed by rules for disposal of federal property.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.